 According to the data presented in Table 4, the F-statistic is significant for recurrent negative thoughts (F = 45.41), physical (F =52.27), cognitive (F = 59.61), social (F = 38.34), and emotional adjustment (F = 49.46) at the 0.001 significance level.
 These results demonstrate a significant difference between the groups in these variables.
-Additionally, based on the calculated effect size, 61% of the variance in RNT, 64% in physical adjustment, 67% in cognitive adjustment, 57% in social adjustment, and 63% in emotional adjustment can be attributed to the effects of the intervention.
-Consequently, it can be concluded that CBT significantly enhances emotional adjustment while reducing RNT anxiety sensitivity across physical, and cognitive, and social dimensions in individuals with DNP.
+Additionally, based on the calculated effect size, 61% of the variance in RNT, 64% in physical adjustment, 67% in cognitive adjustment, 57% in social adjustment, and 63% in emotional adjustment can be attributed to the intervention's effects.
+Consequently, it can be concluded that CBT significantly enhances emotional adjustment while reducing RNT and anxiety sensitivity physical, cognitive. across and social dimensions in individuals with DNP.